Thomas Trenchard, 2nd Viscount Trenchard

-He succeeded his father as second Viscount Trenchard on 10 February 1956, and took his seat in the House of Lords on 28 February 1957.
-He was subsequently a Director of Unilever Ltd and Unilever NV from 1967 to 1977 and served as a Minister of State, Department of Industry from 1979 to 1981 and as Minister for Defence Procurement from 1981 to 1983.
+He succeeded his father as Viscount Trenchard on 10 February 1956, and took his seat in the House of Lords on 28 February 1957.
+He was subsequently a Director of Unilever Ltd and Unilever NV from 1967 to 1977, and served as a Minister of State, Department of Industry from 1979 to 1981 and as Minister for Defence Procurement from 1981 to 1983.
 After this, he became president of Women and Families for Defence, an anti-CND group.

-Lord Trenchard died on 29 Apr 1987 and was succeeded by his eldest son Hugh.
+Lord Trenchard died on 29 April 1987 and was succeeded by his eldest son Hugh.
 Lady Trenchard died in 2016 at the age of 90.
 They are buried together in the churchyard at North Mymms, Hertfordshire.